Lovau/lemmings-3d/README.md

 A few words about the code :

-    The AI part is in the Asset/Script folder : https://code.google.com/p/lemmings-3d/source/browse/#git%2Fsrc%2FAssets%2FScript
+- The AI part is in the Asset/Script folder.
-    The map part is in the Asset/Voxel Terrain folder : https://code.google.com/p/lemmings-3d/source/browse/#git%2Fsrc%2FAssets%2FVoxel%20Terrain
+- The map part is in the Asset/Voxel Terrain folder.
-    It was a 1 year project, but we were in this university for only 6 months, so we did more a "proof of concept" than a real, complete, game.
+- It was a 1 year project, but we were in this university for only 6 months, so we did more a "proof of concept" than a real, complete, game.
 We tried to code as well as we could, but since the time was limited, it is not as good as we wanted initially.

 However, it uses advanced algorithms (genetic algorithm, meshes deformation in 3D, etc.) and it works quite well !